top of page

 Which One Stop Stores Take Part?

 Not all of them.
 One Stop has around 800 stores in the UK, but only the company-owned ones take part in the free food scheme.
-That’s roughly 270 stores.
-Franchise stores do not offer the free food window.
+That’s roughly 270 stores, and, officially, franchise stores do not offer the free food window.

 If you’re unsure which type your local shop is, ask at the till.
-Staff will normally tell you straight away.
+Staff will normally tell you straight away, assuming they know, which may not be the case, as per my visit to my local store!

 How This Compares to Tesco’s Version